 - François Rousset

 - Stephanie Kramer-Schadt

 Alex does the programming for IsoriX.
-François does the programming for spaMM so to make IsoriX working always better.
+François does the programming for spaMM so as to make IsoriX working always better.
 Alex and François are also the ones that have cooked up together the statistical framework behind IsoriX.
-Marie is a skilled master student who helped with Alex’s programming during an internship.
-Stephi is the person who initiated this project and who is spending a fair amount of time guiding IsoriX users.
-Alex, Marie and Stephi are all based in the Leibniz Institute for Zoo and Wildlife Research in Berlin (Germany).
+Marie helped with some of the programming during a short internship with Alex.
+Stephanie is the person who initiated this project and who has co-supervised many students whose project relied on IsoriX.
+Alex and Stephanie are all based in the Leibniz Institute for Zoo and Wildlife Research in Berlin (Germany).
 François is based at the Institut des Sciences de l’Evolution in Montpellier (France).
-We are indebted to other scientists who have helped us one way or another and the extended IsoriX family consists of all the authors of the main (upcoming) IsoriX publication (Courtiol et al. 2019):
+We are indebted to other scientists who have helped us one way or another and the extended IsoriX family consists of all the authors list in the main IsoriX publication (Courtiol et al. 2019):

 print(citation(package = "IsoriX")[], bibtex = FALSE)

 ## ## Courtiol A, Rousset F, Rohwäder M, Soto DX, Lehnert L, Voigt CC, Hobson ## KA, Wassenaar LI, Kramer-Schadt S (2019).
 "Isoscape computation and ## inference of spatial origins with mixed models using the R package ## IsoriX."
 In Hobson KA, Wassenaar LI (eds.), _Tracking Animal Migration ## with Stable Isotopes_, second edition.
 Academic Press, London.